 MH: Yes, a little.
 I was researching amphibians, amphibian diseases and ways that we can save them.
 I spent a long time in the laboratory and now it is nice to be back out in the real world.

 RK: I see.
-Obviously, your background in research and your love of science made for a seamless transition into Summer Camp science curriculum writing.
+Obviously, your background in research and your love of science made for a seamless transition into Summer Camp nature and science curriculum writing.

 RK: Okay, last question.
 You have this background in science, and I am curious what it was like to first realize you wanted to spend your life working in that field?
 Is there a moment from your youth or your childhood that got you hooked on science?